These cake-like glazed vegan donuts need just 10 ingredients and under 30 minutes to be made! Perfect for breakfast or dessert!

 Glaze for Donuts

-- 2 tbsp dairy free milk (maybe need 1 more tbsp depending on batter consistency)
+- 2 tablespoon dairy free milk (maybe need 1 more tablespoon depending on batter consistency)

 - 1 pinch salt